Why Deep Nostalgia Became an AI-Powered Internet Sensation

 Here is one more example of deepfake that went viral on the internet last year, featuring Tom Cruise.
 Well, not exactly Tom Cruise but a TikToker deepfaking to be Tom Cruise playing golf and even performing magic tricks.

 The Cruise fakes are almost impossible to be called fakes were it not for the voice.
+Deep Learning engineers and data scientists are still working to make the output completely perfect.

 GANs and Their Contribution to Deepfake Technology